vheidari/KateEditor-JAKT/README.md

 $HOME/.local/share/kate/syntax

 ```
->Note : If directory `syntax` isn't exist, you msut create once in this path `/usr/share/katepart5/` or `$HOME/.local/share/kate/`.
+>Note : If the directory `syntax` does not exist, you must create it once in either the path `/usr/share/katepart5/` or `$HOME/.local/share/kate/`.

 ## Windows
-Please add `Jakt.xml` file to the path below :
+Please add the `Jakt.xml` file to the path below.

 ```Bash
 %USERPROFILE%/AppData/Local/org.kde.syntax-highlighting/syntax
 ```
->Note : if directory `syntax` isn't exist, you must create one in this path : `%USERPROFILE%/AppData/Local/org.kde.syntax-highlighting/`
+>Note : If the directory `syntax` does not exist, you must create one in this path: `%USERPROFILE%/AppData/Local/org.kde.syntax-highlighting/`.

 >Note : `%USERPROFILE%/` in Windows is a short path for `C://User/[yourusername]`